fre-nee/api-doc-dev/source/index.html.md

 Document is authored by Freddy Thobhani <thobhani.freddy@gmail.com> and it it currently maintained by Freddy Thobhani and Neel Patel <hello@ineelpatel.com>.
 Feel free to contact Freddy or Neel if something is not clear or you see any mistake.

-For any cloud code function request create a [issue](https://github.com/fre-nee/exactt-backend/issues)
+For any new cloud code function request create a [issue](https://github.com/fre-nee/exactt-backend/issues)

 # Authentication